ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-08-How_to_Organize_Your_CAD_Workspace_-_Bodies_and_Components_-_Education_Chapter_1_Lesson_8.md

 ---

-A) Nothing changes
+A) The file name changes

-B) Bodies disappear from the main level
+B) New profiles are created

-C) The file name changes
+C) Nothing changes

-D) New profiles are created
+D) Bodies disappear from the main level

 ---

-B) Bodies disappear from the main level
+D) Bodies disappear from the main level

 ///